-A Medi-Cal member must first exhaust a Medi-Cal Managed Care plan's appeals process prior to proceeding with a State Hearing.
-Requests for State Hearings must be submitted within 120 calendar days of an action with which the member is dissatisfied.
-For standard State Hearings, the State will make a decision within 90 days of the request.
-For expedited State Hearings, the State will make a decision within 72 hours.
+A Medi-Cal member must first exhaust a Medi-Cal managed care plan's appeals process prior to proceeding with a state hearing.
+Requests for state hearings must be submitted within 120 calendar days of an action with which the member is dissatisfied.
+For standard state hearings, the state will decide within 90 days of the request.
+For expedited state hearings, a decision will be made within 72 hours.